 Trusteeship

-1945 December At the Moscow Conference, Allies agree to a U.S. proposal for a 5-year trusteeship over Korea dividing the peninsula along the 38th parallel.
-The Soviet Union would monitor the transition of the territory to the north, and the U.S. would monitor the south.
+1945 December At the Moscow Conference, Allies agreed to a U.S. proposal for a 5-year trusteeship over Korea dividing the peninsula along the 38th parallel.
+The Soviet Union would monitor a transition of the territory in the north, and the U.S. would monitor the south.

-1946-1947 A Soviet-U.S. Joint Commission meets to work towards a unified administration, but Cold War tensions, as well as Korean sentiments against trusteeship hinder progress.
+1946-1947 A Soviet-U.S. Joint Commission meets to work towards a unified administration, but Cold War tensions, as well as Korean sentiments against a trusteeship, which was thought to hinder progress towards self-governance.

-1947 November 14 UN passes resolution asking for free elections to be held in Korea and that all foreign troops be withdrawn.
-The UN establishes the United Nations Temporary Commission on Korea (UNTCOK).
-The Soviet Union boycotts vote.
+1947 November 14 The UN passes a resolution for free elections to be held in Korea and a withdrawal of all foreign troops.
+The UN established the United Nations Temporary Commission on Korea (UNTCOK).
+The Soviet Union boycotted the vote.

 1948 April conference for North and South meet in Pyongyang to discuss how to mitigate rising tensions.
 Southern representatives Kim Koo and Kim Hyu-sik attend, pushing for unity.
 The conference does not produce results.